slipstream/SlipStreamDocumentation/docs/advanced_tutorial/cloud_technology.rst

 Deployment Models
 ~~~~~~~~~~~~~~~~~

-The "deployment model" for a cloud answers the question: **Who will be
+The "deployment model" answers the question: **Who will be using the
-using the cloud infrastructure?** NIST provides three deployment models:
+cloud infrastructure?** NIST defines three deployment models:

+- Private
--  **Private**: These are infrastructures in which the computing
+    These are infrastructures in which the computing resources are
-   resources are co-located with the primary users of the
+    co-located with the primary users of the infrastructure.
+The users
-   infrastructure.
-The users typically pay for the computing resources
+    typically pay for the computing resources directly and run them as
-   directly and run them as a cloud for their own purposes.
+    a cloud for their own purposes.

+- Community
--  **Community**: These are infrastructures run for a group of
+    These are infrastructures run for a group of collaborating
-   collaborating institutes with similar aims.
-The users usually pay for
+    institutes with similar aims.
+The users usually pay for some
-   some fraction of the resources in the cloud and share those resources
+    fraction of the resources in the cloud and share those resources
     with others in the community.
-Allocation of resources between people
+Allocation of resources between
-   is usually done via "horse trading."
+    people is usually done via "horse trading."

+- Public
--  **Public**: This is an infrastructure in which the resources are
+    This is an infrastructure in which the resources are offered to
-   offered to the general public.
-The customers pay for the resources
+    the general public.
+The customers pay for the resources directly
-   directly usually via a credit card.
-The computing resources are
+    usually via a credit card.
+The computing resources are housed in
-   housed in data centers controlled by the owner of the cloud, not by
+    data centers controlled by the owner of the cloud, not by the
-   the customer.
+    customer.

 NIST actually defines a fourth deployment model, **Hybrid Cloud**, which
 is really just a mix of the other deployment models.
 This usually comes